martinlindhe/feng/README.md

 # Installation

-Windows/macOS and Linux binaries is available on the [Releases](https://github.com/martinlindhe/feng/releases) page.
+Binary releases can be downloaded from the [Releases](https://github.com/martinlindhe/feng/releases) page.

-If you have golang installed, then you can install `feng` from git like this:
+## Installation from git

+You need `golang` installed on your system.
+Install the `feng` command:

     go install github.com/martinlindhe/feng/cmd/feng@latest

 # Template example